Top Links

 BBC iPlayer on a Windows PC

-TV shows are available from the following channels: BBC1, BBC2, BBC3, BBC 4, BBC News, BBC Parliament, CBBC, Cbeebies, BBC HD and BBC Alba.
+TV shows are available from the following channels: BBC1, BBC2, BBC3, BBC 4, BBC News, BBC Parliament, CBBC, Cbeebies and BBC Alba.

-42 million TV shows were accessed in the first 3 months, with 17 million shows accessed in March 2008.
+42 million TV shows were accessed in the three months after launch, with 17 million shows accessed in March 2008.

 ![]() PODCAST FEATURE: We featured the BBC iPlayer in Show 26 of our radio show, FrequencyCast.
 Listen to the show online, or download it to your MP3 player.
 Listen to Show 26 | What is FrequencyCast? | Add us to iTunes |